 A: Sure, and you’ve heard it before.
 The way to avoid being ordered to install an IID is this simple: Don’t drink and drive.
 If you plan to enjoy drinks with friends, make transportation arrangements in advance.
 Contact Uber or Lyft, call a taxi or a limo or arrange for a designated driver you trust.
 There’s plenty of public and private transportation-for-hire in Southern California, and most of it is available 24/7/365.

-However, if you are charged with DUI in Southern California, you’ll need to speak with an experienced Orange County DUI attorney, because at that point, an IID will be the least of your concerns.
+However, if you are charged with DUI in Southern California, you’ll need to speak with an experienced Orange County criminal defense attorney, because at that point, an IID will be the least of your concerns.
 A conviction for even a first DUI offense can land you in jail for up to six months in this state.
 If you cause serious injuries or a fatality, a felony DUI conviction could put you in prison for years.
 An Orange County DUI and sex crimes attorney can also provide more information and answer your other questions about DUI and IIDs in California.